 - My painting, Red Flower Carpet, was displayed at the Philadelphia Flower Show in an exhibit organized by the Hudson Valley Seed Library in February & March of 2015.
 (To see some photos from the show, visit this post on the Habitat for Artists blog).

 - My Bachelor Buttons painting was included in the exhibit Art of the Heirloom at the 2014 National Heirloom Expo in Santa Rosa California.
 The exhibit was curated by the Hudson Valley Seed Library.

 Press, Interviews, Publications:

-- I am profiled in the forthcoming book, Botanica, to be published in October 2017 by UPPERCASE Publishing as part of the Encyclopedia of Inspiration.
+- I am profiled in the book, Botanica, published in October 2017 by UPPERCASE Publishing as the third volume of of the Encyclopedia of Inspiration.

 - My Watercolor Nasturtium Class on Skillshare was featured by Jules Tillman on the Creating Beautifully Blog.

 - I was interviewed by Alisa Burke as part of her blog series The Art of Chasing a Dream.
 Read the interview here.

 - My blog and my art was featured in the Winter 2017 issue of Artful Blogging Magazine in the article I wrote titled Finding Encouragement.

 - The 2x2 Sketchbook project, a collaboration with artist Dana Barbieri, was featured in Issue 29 of Uppercase Magazine.